 Homeless high school students are physically hurting themselves.

 Nearly a quarter of homeless high school students deliberately hurt themselves, two times more than housed students (23% to 12%).

 “From depression to self-esteem, from wanting and attempting suicide to abuse of drugs and alcohol to risky sexual behavior—I’ve pretty much gone through it or experienced it just to survive.”

 —Graduate, Class of 2010

 Homeless high school students think about ending their life.

 Homeless teens attempt suicide more often than their housed peers and their attempts are more serious.
-Over half of all homeless students who attempt suicide require medical attention compared to a third of housed teens (52% to 33%).
+Nearly half of all homeless students who attempt suicide require medical attention compared to about a third of housed teens (46% to 31%).

 Lack of Basic Necessities: Food Insecurity and Insufficient Sleep